Alternatives To Sweet Potatoes: 16 Unbeatable Substitutes

 7. Japanese Sweet Potatoes

 Japanese sweet potatoes are sweeter than sweet potatoes and have a softer flesh.
-Overall, they have a similar taste and texture making them a great substitute6.
+Overall, they have a similar taste and texture making them a great substitute 6.
 Their skin is semi-rough and is garnet colored with a purplish undertone.

 Similarities: